vincent-picaud/NLS_Solver.jl/docs/src/unconstrained_nls.md

 The `solve()` function returns a [`Abstract_Solver_Result`](@ref) sub-typed structure that contains algorithm result.

-In peculiar you can check if the method has converged
+In peculiar you can check if the method has converged:

 ```@example session
 @assert converged(result)
 ```

-and get the optimal θ
+and get the founded solution:

 ```@example session
 θ_solution = solution(result)